National Museum of Nuclear Science & History: Noteworthy artifacts

 Controversy arose when the Museum relocated to the Old Town museum district and erected its Redstone rocket at the corner of 20th Street and Mountain Road NW.
 Some people saw the erecting of the rocket in an area of the city frequented by lovers of the arts and families with children as emblematic of pervasive military-industrial complex influence in Albuquerque and New Mexico.
 Others saw the rocket as relevant to an accurate portrayal of New Mexico's involvement in the nuclear age.
 With the opening of the new museum, the Redstone rocket was relocated to the Eubank site.

 Aircraft on display

 Due to its colocation with Kirtland AFB, the museum has acquired several historically significant aircraft.

+Governance

+In 2023, Jennifer Hayden became the President and CEO of the NMNSH, replacing Jim Walther, who was executive director of the museum for 26 years.
+The museum is governed by a board of trustees of 23 members, including Sandra Biedron and Katrina Groth.
+The board also includes persons honored as trustees by the museum, including Richard Rhodes, and once included Pete Domenici and Murray Gell-Mann.

 Science education and community activities

 The Museum conducts year-round primary, secondary, and adult education programs both in-house and via outreach using the Up'n'Atom Mobile.
 Professional educator development programs support New Mexico school curriculum standards.
 The museum hosts guest speakers, annual special events, and week-long youth science camps in the summer.
 Rental space is available for birthdays, weddings, conferences, and other occasions.